hands-free-vim/talon.nvim/README.md

 ### Lazy installation

 After the typical [lazy setup](https://github.com/folke/lazy.nvim?tab=readme-ov-file#-installation), you'll have to add the `talon.nvim` plugin.
-We also recommende the following other plugins for better experience.
+We also recommend the following other plugins for the best experience.

 ```
 require('lazy').setup({